TimeDicer

 SET skip-rdiff-backup-test=y

-#'log' is optional location for log file and it defaults to
+# 'log' optionally defines the location for TimeDicer's log file and it defaults to

 Dependencies (all free) software

-If the instructions at the TimeDicer website are followed, all of these dependencies are met automatically.
+If the instructions at the TimeDicer website are followed, all dependencies are met automatically.
 In any case, TimeDicer Client performs checks for its dependencies before starting backup.